TeamSemiSuperCV/semi-super/README.md

 git clone https://github.com/TeamSemiSuperCV/semi-super
 ```

-Navigate to the webapp directory of the repo if you haven't done so already.
+Navigate to the webapp directory of the repo.

 ```bash
 cd semi-super/webapp